Stockholm Resilience Centre: The Planetary Health Diet

 The report promotes diets consisting of a variety of plant-based foods, with low amounts of animal-based foods, refined grains, highly processed foods, and added sugars, and with unsaturated rather than saturated fats.

 While the report received significant media coverage, including features in the Guardian, CNN and BBC, it was also criticized on social media for advocating eating less meat.
 Later on, it was found that this critique was part of a concerted campaign started by pro-meat advocates a few days ahead of the launch of the report.

+Doing business within Planetary Boundaries

+The report “Doing business within Planetary Boundaries” was launched in 2024 by the Stockholm Resilience Centre.
+It was presented at Norrsken, Europes biggest hub for tech and impact, in Barcelona.
+The report provides a tool that allows businesses to report their environmental impacts more accurately and with less effort.
+To do this the report presents two variables: